The Shingrix vaccine promotes a strong immune response against shingles, with possible benefits against COVID-19 and other infections.

 Shingles can have a devastating effect on your health and the symptoms can be long lasting.
 Until recently, Zostavax was the only vaccine available in the UK.
 We changed to Shingrix 2 years ago, as it provides much improved protection, particularly in older patients.
 Shingrix has proven over 90% effective in clinical trials and is not currently available on the NHS.

-Shingrix has not been available in the UK for many months, however, we have been fortunate to have some this year.
-This vaccine is suitable if you are aged 50 or over, however, we particularly encourage anyone over 65 to consider this vaccination.
+Shingrix vaccine has not been available in the UK for many months, however, we have been fortunate to have some this year.
+Shingrix is suitable if you are aged 50 or over, however, we particularly encourage anyone over 65 years to consider this vaccination.
 It is also recommended if you are over 65 and have already had Zostavax, to boost your protection.

 2 doses are required over a period of 2 to 6 months.